Skip to Content

 2. Plug the Roku USB-Powered cable into the TV’s USB Port

-Plugging your Roku player into one of your TV’s powered USB ports will enable you to simultaneously turn your Roku player and TV off.
+Plugging your Roku player into one of your TV’s powered USB ports will enable you to simultaneously turn your Roku player and TV off (as your TV has become the power source of your Roku now, turning off the TV also means turning off your Roku).

 You can find your TV’s USB ports on the back or side of the unit.
 Please note that some older TVs may not have USB ports.